ORE-DiaPFC/Abondance/report/README.md

 ![Figure2](prop_MSW_return.png)

-Figure2: Proportion of Multiple Sea Winter returning to the river (only medians are reported; BEFORE fishing)
+Figure2: Proportion of Multiple Sea Winter returning to the river (only medians are reported)

 # SMOLTS